qmisslin/archetype/readme.md

 This repository currently contains:
 - `specs.md`: the full functional and technical specification of the API
-- the expected project structure for a future implementation
+- The core implementation of the framework
+- A developer dashboard for testing purposes

 This project is intended to be:
 - framework-agnostic